Sean Combs accused of impregnating, threatening woman in new assault lawsuit

 Additionally, the plaintiff claims to have witnessed Combs slap other women and exhibit controlling, violent behavior.
 She alleges that he would instruct his staff to record sexual encounters with her without her permission; that he had found a way to track her location and would monitor her phone conversations; and that he would command her to travel to him up until July 2024.
 The plaintiff says Combs continues to contact her in an attempt to intimidate her.
 She is seeking unspecified, punitive damages from Combs and Bad Boy Enterprises with the amount to be determined in a trial.

-With this new complaint, the tally of civil lawsuits filed against Combs for sexual misconduct rises to 12.
+With this new complaint, the tally of civil lawsuits filed against Combs in the last year for sexual misconduct rises to 12.
 In addition to these civil suits, he faces criminal charges of racketeering conspiracy, sex trafficking and transportation to engage in prostitution in New York.
 He is currently in federal custody awaiting trial after being denied bail.

 Copyright 2024 NPR